likeich/godot-easy-networking-plugin/README.md

 This is still in development, expect a lot of issues and missing features (interpolation being one of them).

+Check out the wiki tab on this Github for the documentation.

 The networking state-syncer is heavily based on vec64's Godot-Multiplayer-FPS https://github.com/vec64/Godot-Multiplayer-FPS

 The cloud icons are by Kenney - https://kenney.nl/